Filing an Immigration Petition (I-130) for a Foreign-Born Spouse

 What Happens After a Preference Relative's I-130 Is Approved

-Progress on the waiting list is measured by the immigrant's priority date, which comes from the date that USCIS received the I-130 petition.
+Progress on the waiting list is measured by the immigrant's priority date, which comes from the date that USCIS first received the I-130 petition.
 To find out the current priority dates for immigrant visa numbers based on country and category check the latest Visa Bulletin.

-Once an immigrant number is available, the eligible relative can apply for an immigrant visa, most likely through an overseas U.S. consulate.
+Once an immigrant number is available, the eligible foreign relative can apply for an immigrant visa, most likely through an overseas U.S. consulate.
 In a few rare cases, such as immigrants who've been living legally in the United States, the immigrants may instead be allowed to apply for adjustment of status, a process which is done without leaving the United States.
 Talk to an immigration attorney before trying this.

 NEED IMMIGRATION HELP ?